VUIIS/dax/docs/howtofs/README.rst

 This will upload jobs to XNAT for the project named PROJ1.

 Use the above as a template for testing a new processor.
 You will need to substitute the processor yaml file and singularity container for those you created for your pipeline.
-(Link to processors page for help creating a processor yaml.)
+Consult the processors docs for help creating a processor yaml.

 You may eventually have enough processors/projects to manage that you will want to use dax manager.
-This will require access to a REDCap system where you an create new projects for operational purposes. (link)
+This will require access to a REDCap system where you an create new projects for operational purposes.

 ################################
 Configure REDCap for DAX manager